yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_multi_turn.md

 ### Data Preparation
 Our dataset follows the format in Huggingface datasets library, so we should correspondingly convert our env dataset.

-Just run the following command.
+Just check the data preparation scripts and run the following command.
 ```bash
 # For ALFworld env
 python scripts/data_prepare/get_alfworld_data.py